infor-design/enterprise-wc/src/components/ids-data-grid/README.md

 - `frozenColumns` setting is now set on each column by adding `frozen: 'left'` or `frozen: 'right'` to the column definition.
 - Some events are renamed see the events section for more details, also the signature of the events has changed.
 - Custom formatter functions can now be any type of function and have a different signature.
+- The `expanded` column option for tree was renamed to `rowExpanded`.
+- The `expandrow/collapserow` events are renamed to `rowexpanded/rowcollapsed`

 ## Accessibility Guidelines

 1.1.1 Non-text Content - All images, links and icons have text labels for screen readers when the formatters are used.